danielbowden/danielbowden.github.io/travel/_posts/2015-05-15-belize-islandparadise.md

 ##San Pedro

 Our first stop was San Pedro, a town on the southern part of the island of Ambergris Caye.
-Belize is a former British colony and member of the Commonwealth and is the only country in Central America whose official language is English, which was very helpful to us.
+Belize is a former British colony, member of the Commonwealth and is the only country in Central America whose official language is English, which was very helpful to us given our below average Spanish skills.

 On our first full day we found a lift up north and spent most of the day floating around in inner tubes and playing giant jenga at Palapa Bar, drinks in hand.